 We all suffer from information overload.
-It’s often called information fatigue.
+It’s often called information fatigue and it can be a result of not enough white space.
 We need our information to be as easy to read as possible, because we are exposed to so much of it on a daily basis.

 Whether you are a creative writer or a business writer you will have heard about white space.
 We come across this advice again and again: Make sure you have enough white space.

 White space is a design principle.
 Simply, the absence of text draws your eye to the text.
 It literally refers to the amount of space around and between the words.

 It is about creating text that is inviting to the reader.
 When your text forms a solid block it overwhelms your reader.
 The reader is negative about it, before they even begin to read.